Fall 2014 Events

 THE COLLOQUIUM FOR UNPOPULAR CULTURE presents: GRÁINNE QUINLAN ARTIST TALK

 GRÁINNE QUINLAN will present images of the mysterious, often-terrifying Straw Boys of West Ireland, and, from her White Crane Spread Wings project which portrays, sometimes in beguilingly science-fiction style, the movements of HK senior citizens as they practise Tai Chi.
 She will discuss the rather unexpected, international influences on her work, and show unpublished photographs from her archive.
+Co-sponsored by the Department of Social & Cultural Analysis at NYU.

 | Saturday, November 8, 4:00 PM - 5:30 PM|